canonical/ubuntu-pro-client/docs/references/api.md

 ```

 #### Expected return object:
-`uaclient.api.u.pro.atatch.auto.full_auto_attach.v1.FullAutoAttachResult`
+`uaclient.api.u.pro.attach.auto.full_auto_attach.v1.FullAutoAttachResult`

 No data present in the result.

 ### Raised Exceptions

 - `AlreadyAttachedError`: raised if running on a machine which is already attached to a Pro subscription
-- `BetaServiceError`: raised when a beta service is found in the `enable` list, instead of in the
-  `enable_beta` list
+- `AutoAttachDisabledError`: raised if `disable_auto_attach: true` in uaclient.conf
 - `ConnectivityError`: raised if it is not possible to connect to the Contracts Server
 - `ContractAPIError`: raised if there is an unexpected error in the Contracts Server interaction
-- `EntitlementNotEnabledError`: raised if the client fails to enable any of the entitlements
+- `EntitlementsNotEnabledError`: raised if the client fails to enable any of the entitlements
   (whether present in any of the lists or listed in the contract)
-- `EntitlementNotFoundError`: raised when an invalid entitlement is present in any of the lists
-- `IncompatibleEntitlementsDetected`: raised if any two entitlements present in any of the lists are mutually
-  incompatible
 - `LockHeldError`: raised if another Client process is holding the lock on the machine
 - `NonAutoAttachImageError`: raised if the cloud where the system is running does not support auto-attach
 - `UserFacingError`: raised if: